Interested-Deving-1896/Android-Tools/README.md

 🚀 **A collection of powerful tools designed to kickstart Android ROM development and customization.** 🚀

-**🔹 Beginner-friendly** – As a learner in Android ROM development, I've gathered tools along my journey to make them easily accessible for new developers.
+**🔹 Beginner-friendly** – As an enthusatic beginner in Android ROM development and customization, I've gathered tools along my journey to make them easily accessible for beginners.

 📁 **Get the Files from Releases:**
 [🔗 Android Dev Tools Release](https://github.com/PROPGSP/Android-Tools/releases/tag/release)